 If a student who is either a service member or reservist is temporarily unable to attend class or has to suspend his or her studies due to military service requirements, he or she may either request a Leave of Absence (LOA) or withdraw from the program.
 An LOA may be granted if the student's service requirements can be served in 180 calendar days or less.
 If the student cannot return within 180 calendar days, the student will need to withdraw from the program.
 He or she will be eligible to return as a re-entry student, if he or she is able to return within three years.
-If the service requirements will result in the student being out of school for more than 180 days, and the student will be able to return to class and resume his or her program.
+If the service requirements will result in the student being out of school for more than 180 days, and the student has expressed either verbally or in writing that it is his or her intention to return to school within three years, the student will be able to return to class and resume his or her program.
 Valley College will evaluate the student's educational program when the student returns to school and will work with the student to resolve any scheduling difficulties.
 If for some reason, Valley College is no longer offering the program or has dramatically altered the program, Valley College will evaluate the student to find an alternative program option and educational plan.
 The College will evaluate the student's completed courses and transfer credits as it sees appropriate to ensure that the student is able to resume his or her program with the same number of credits as when he or she left the program.
 The student will be considered a re-entry student, and tuition rules for reentry will be applied.